Nevada bookmakers score super profit thanks to Kansas City Chiefs victory

 At Mississippi's 27 state-regulated books, there was $6.7 million wagered on the Super Bowl, in a significant boost from last year's handle of $4.7 million, according to Allen Godfrey, executive director of the state's Gaming Commission.

 West Virginia enjoyed a similar boost in action, as gamblers there, at three casinos and online, wagered nearly $3.9 million on Sunday's big game.
-That's up from last year's $2.8 million in Super Bowl action in the Mountaineer State, West Virginia Lottery spokesman Randy Burnside said.
+That's up from last year's $2.8 million in Super Bowl action in the state, West Virginia Lottery spokesman Randy Burnside said.

 Sunday's big game saw first-time action in six additional states: Arkansas, Indiana, Iowa, New Hampshire, New York and Oregon.

-Iowa regulators estimated that its residents made more than $6.5 million in first-time Super Bowl wagers in the Hawkeye State, officials said.
+Iowa regulators estimated that its residents made more than $6.5 million in first-time Super Bowl wagers, officials said.
 Books in Iowa, which shares a southern border with the Chiefs home state of Missouri, "lost a significant amount of money," as locals bet big on Kansas City, Iowa Gaming Association CEO Wes Ehrecke said.

 Arkansas accepted about $705,000 in Super Bowl wagers at three locations, according to Scott Hardin, spokesman for the state's Department of Finance and Administration.

 Data for Super Bowl wagers in Indiana, New York and New Mexico were not immediately available, regulators in those states said.
-The Hoosier State won't make its numbers public until March 10, while New York regulators refused to share any of their information.
+Indiana won't make its numbers public until March 10, while New York regulators refused to share any of their information.

 Sports betting in New Mexico is only done through two Native American casinos, which are not subject to state regulators.
 Reps for both operations declined to share their Super Bowl data.